membraneframework/membrane_tutorials/get_started_with_membrane/02_pipelines.md

 We pass to it the pipeline module and options, which in our case is the `mp3_url`.
 The options are passed directly to the `handle_init` callback.

-Now you know a thing or two about pipelines.
+Congratulations!
+You've just built and run your first Membrane application.
 Let's now have a deeper look at the elements.